Nintendo Switch software sales grow alongside Zelda and Fire Emblem

 These are all huge debuts for these franchises.
 And this reveals the ongoing power Switch software sales.

 Link’s Awakening, Three Houses, and Mario Maker 2 should all set records within their franchises by the end of this holiday.
 Fire Emblem and Mario Maker will end up as the best-selling entries in their franchises.
-And Link’s Awakneing will end up as the best-selling 2D Zelda.
+And Link’s Awakening will end up as the best-selling 2D Zelda.

 And Nintendo should see a similar performance for Luigi’s Mansion 3, which launched today, October 31, on Switch.
 That franchise previously appeared on GameCube and Nintendo 3DS, but its Switch entry should surpass both of those predecessors.
 And Pokémon Sword and Shield, which debuts November 15, could also have some of the best sales in the franchise’s history.